Tag: poem analysis

 The Lady of Shalott

-The Lady of Shalott by Alfred Tennyson Part I On either side the river lie Long fields of barley and of rye, That clothe the wold and meet the sky; And thro’ the field the road runs by To many-tower’d…
+The Lady of Shalott by Alfred Tennyson On either side the river lies Long fields of barley and of rye, That clothed the world and met the sky; Through the field the road runs by To many‑towered Camelot; And up…

 Ozymandias

-Ozymandias by Percy Bysshe Shelley I met a traveler from an antique land, Who said—“Two vast and trunk less legs of stone Stand in the desert. . . .
-Near them, on the sand, Half sunk a shattered visage lies,…
+Ozymandias by Percy Bysshe Shelley I met a traveller from an antique land, Who said, “Two vast and trunkless legs of stone Stand in the desert near them on the sand, Half sunk a shattered visage lies, whose frown And…

 I Love You